 So I only get one shot at Film Studies?

 Students may not repeat FST200.
 But students who are not admitted to the major may reapply for admission to Film Studies the following semester.
 FST200 students who withdraw by the deadline (typically 6-7 weeks into the semester), may register for FST200 the following semester.
 Students who are struggling with the course are encouraged to seek assistance and advice from the course instructor.

-What is FST 200 Introduction to Film Studies like?
+What is FST 200 Introduction to Film Study like?